github/docs/content/copilot/managing-copilot-business/configuring-content-exclusions-for-github-copilot.md

 When you change {% data variables.product.prodname_copilot_short %}'s content exclusions you can check that the setting blocks {% data variables.product.prodname_copilot_short %} from suggesting code in the specified files.

 To confirm that {% data variables.product.prodname_copilot_short %} is disabled for a file, open the file in the editor and start typing a line of code, such as a comment.
-Normally you would see a code completion suggestion from {% data variables.product.prodname_copilot_short %} as you type.
+Normally, you would see a code completion suggestion from {% data variables.product.prodname_copilot_short %} as you type.
 If {% data variables.product.prodname_copilot_short %} is disabled by a content exclusion, code completion suggestions will not be offered, and the file's contents will not be used to generate suggestions in other files.

 ### Checking settings changes in your IDE